Making it all happen

 Bringing our work to life

-RSA Academies is led by interim chief executive, Julian Astle, with Georgina Chatfield, Roisin Ellison and Adam Richardson, working strategically with schools to co-ordinate the programme of work that we deliver together.
+RSA Academies is led by executive director, Colin Hopkins, with Georgina Chatfield and Adam Richardson, working strategically with schools to co-ordinate a programme of work designed to improve the outcomes of young people.

 RSA Academies has a Memorandum of Understanding (MOU) with the RSA which sets out the way in which both organisations work together to improve the life chances for students and to contribute to the vision of the RSA.
 RSA Academies has an MOU with that outlines how the schools and RSA Academies work together towards common and individual aims.

 The RSA Academies Board is made up of eight trustees.
 Their function is to set the strategy for RSA Academies and oversee the performance and impact as well as the financial stability of RSA Academies.
 The director of creative learning and development at the RSA, Julian Astle sits on the Board as an observer.